lukabosnjakovic/BitwiseHelper/BitwiseHelper/ReadMe.txt

     Visual C++.
 You should place all resources not editable by the resource editor in this file.

+BitwiseHelper.reg
+    This is an example .reg file that shows you the kind of registration settings the framework will set for you.
+You can use this as a .reg file to go along with your application or just delete it and rely on the default RegisterShellFileTypes registration.

 /////////////////////////////////////////////////////////////////////////////

 For the main frame window: